bitnami/charts/bitnami/kong/README.md

 > Note: You need to substitute the placeholders `REGISTRY_NAME` and `REPOSITORY_NAME` with a reference to your Helm chart registry and repository.
 For example, in the case of Bitnami, you need to use `REGISTRY_NAME=registry-1.docker.io` and `REPOSITORY_NAME=bitnamicharts`.
 > Note: you need to substitute the placeholders _[POSTGRESQL_PASSWORD]_ with the values obtained from instructions in the installation notes.

+### To 11.0.0

+This major release bumps the PostgreSQL chart version to [14.x.x](https://github.com/bitnami/charts/pull/22750); no major issues are expected during the upgrade.

 ### To 10.0.0

 This major updates the PostgreSQL subchart to its newest major, 13.0.0.
 [Here](https://github.com/bitnami/charts/tree/master/bitnami/postgresql#to-1300) you can find more information about the changes introduced in that version.